-17 Ratings are based on responses by patients who received care at this facility.
+19 Ratings are based on responses by patients who received care at this facility.

 VHA also collects SHEP survey data from Patient-Centered Medical Home, Specialty Care, and Inpatient Surveys.
-The OIG reviewed responses to four relevant survey questions that reflect patients' attitudes towards facility leaders (see Table 4).
-For this facility, the inpatient and Specialty Care outpatient survey results reflected lower ratings than the VHA average.
-Opportunities appear to exist to improve patient satisfaction with care provided in those settings.
-The outpatient Patient-Centered Medical Home survey results reflected higher ratings than the VHA average.
-Facility leaders verbalized initiatives designed to address patient concerns.
+The OIG reviewed responses to four relevant survey questions that reflect patients' attitudes toward facility leaders (see Table 4).
+For this facility, opportunities appear to exist to improve patient satisfaction with inpatient and specialty care.
+Facility leaders stated that the inpatient scores may be lower than the VHA average in some instances because the hospital has double-occupancy rooms.

 Table 4.
-Survey Results on Patient Attitudes toward Facility Leadership (October 1, 2017, through June 30, 2018)
+Survey Results on Patient Attitudes toward Facility Leadership (October 1, 2017, through September 30, 2018)

 Questions Scoring VHA Average Facility Average Survey of Healthcare Experiences of Patients (inpatient): Would you recommend this hospital to your friends and family?
 The response average is the percent of "Definitely Yes" responses.
-66.8 61.5 Survey of Healthcare Experiences of Patients (inpatient): I felt like a valued customer.
+66.9 55.3 Survey of Healthcare Experiences of Patients (inpatient): I felt like a valued customer.
 The response average is the percent of "Agree" and "Strongly Agree" responses.
-84.3 81.5 Survey of Healthcare Experiences of Patients (outpatient Patient-Centered Medical Home): I felt like a valued customer.
+84.2 79.6 Survey of Healthcare Experiences of Patients (outpatient Patient-Centered Medical Home): I felt like a valued customer.
 The response average is the percent of "Agree" and "Strongly Agree" responses.
-76.2 81.0 Survey of Healthcare Experiences of Patients (outpatient specialty care): I felt like a valued customer.
+76.3 79.8 Survey of Healthcare Experiences of Patients (outpatient specialty care): I felt like a valued customer.
 The response average is the percent of "Agree" and "Strongly Agree" responses.
-76.3 75.9
+76.5 75.6

-Source: VHA Office of Reporting, Analytics, Performance, Improvement and Deployment (accessed October 10, 2018)
+Source: VHA Office of Reporting, Analytics, Performance, Improvement and Deployment (accessed December 28, 2018)